open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting-library.md

 ## When **not** to instrument

 Some libraries are thin clients wrapping network calls.
-Chances are that OpenTelemetry has auto-instrumentation for the underlying RPC client (check out the [registry](/registry/)).
-In this case, library instrumentation may not be necessary.
+Chances are that OpenTelemetry has an instrumentation library for the underlying RPC client (check out the [registry](/registry/)).
+In this case, instrumenting the wrapper library may not be necessary.

 Don't instrument if: